inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

 .. figure:: media/network.png
    :align: center

-It contains two :ned:`StandardHost`'s connected with 100Mbps Ethernet, and also a :ned:`PcapRecorder` to record PCAP traces; ``host1`` periodically generates packets for ``host2``.
+It contains two :ned:`StandardHost`'s connected with 100Mbps Ethernet and also a :ned:`PcapRecorder` to record PCAP traces; ``host1`` periodically generates packets for ``host2``.

 Primarily, we want to compare the end-to-end delay, so we run simulations with the same packet length for the low and high-priority traffic in the following three configurations in omnetpp.ini:

-- ``FifoQueueing``: The baseline configuration; doesn't use priority queue or preemption.
+- ``FifoQueueing``: The baseline configuration; doesn't use a priority queue or preemption.
-- ``PriorityQueueing``: Uses priority queue in the Ethernet MAC to lower the delay of high-priority frames.
+- ``PriorityQueueing``: Uses a priority queue in the Ethernet MAC to lower the delay of high-priority frames.
 - ``FramePreemption``: Uses preemption for high-priority frames for a very low delay with a guaranteed upper bound.

-Additionally, we demonstrate the use of priority queue and preemption with more realistic traffic: longer and more frequent low priority frames and shorter, less frequent high-priority frames.
+Additionally, we demonstrate the use of a priority queue and preemption with more realistic traffic: longer and more frequent low-priority frames and shorter, less frequent high-priority frames.
 These simulations are the extension of the three configurations mentioned above, and are defined in the ini file as the configurations with the ``Realistic`` prefix.